romanpirag/outer_brain_website/README.md

 • Responsive design using CSS GRID / FLEXBOX.
 Site works well on mobile devices.

-☝️🤓 A project to learn how to work with outside designers and a small companies deliverables.
+☝️🤓 A project to learn how to work with an indie team, outside designers and meet deliverables.

 ## Contact